Darlinghurst Business Partnership

 278 Liverpool Street, Darlinghurst, NSW, 2010

 Robin established his Gallery in 1976.
 After working at the esteemed David Jones Gallery under Robert Haines for a couple of years, he worked for the groundbreaking Bonython Art Gallery from 1967.
-When Kym Bonython closed the gallery in 1976, Robin decided to open his
+When Kym Bonython closed in 1976, Robin decided to open his own gallery

 Early on in its inception there were exhibitions by many of the top artists of the time including Brett Whiteley, Bryan Westwood, Tim Storrier and Joel Elenberg

-In 1982 the gallery was moved from Paddington (44 Gurner Street, which has since been numerous galleries including Eddie Glastra, Ken Done, Sullivan & Strumpf, MiCK and Richard Martin Art) to its current premises in Darlinghurst, in a large Georgian mansion built in 1850.
-The photograph above of Hilton 278 Liverpool Street Darlinghurst was taken by John Rae who built the house and was well-known for his topographical & natural history watercolours, and his photography which documented Sydney in the 2nd half of the 19th century
+In 1982 the gallery moved from Paddington (44 Gurner Street), to its current premises in Darlinghurst, in a Georgian house built in 1850.
+The photographs of Hilton 278 Liverpool Street Darlinghurst were taken by John Rae who built the house and was well-known for his topographical & natural history watercolours, as well as his photography which documented Sydney in the 2nd half of the 19th century

-Known for its interest in sculpture, the gallery has an annual sculpture survey which predominantly showcases the work of sculptors represented by the gallery, Clement Meadmore, Erwin Fabian, Oliffe Richmond and Terry Stringer
+Known for its interest in sculpture, the gallery has an annual sculpture survey which predominantly showcases the work of sculptors represented by the gallery, Clement Meadmore, Erwin Fabian, Oliffe Richmond, Anne Wienholt and Terry Stringer

-In recent years while continuing to represent established artists the gallery has been increasingly active in working with recent graduates, partly through its annual New Talent exhibition which showcases a selection of artists from various graduate shows including National Art School and the College of Fine Arts in Sydney, and also Monash University in Melbourne and The Royal College of Art in London
+In recent years while continuing to represent established artists the gallery has been increasingly active in working with recent graduates, partly through the New Talent exhibition which showcases a selection of artists from various graduate shows including National Art School and the College of Fine Arts in Sydney, and also Monash University in Melbourne and The Royal College of Art in London.

 (02) 93 316 692